naot97/sign-language-recognition/README.md

 * Real Time application to detect sign of hand and translate to letters.
 Try to help deaf people can commute with other people.
 * Includes pre-trained model by Yolov4, and program predicts sign letter by getting video via webcame.
 * Built with Python, Keras+Tensorflow and OpenCV (for video capturing and manipulation).
-* Implement the system consists of steps: prepare data, train model, pre-process video, predict sign letter.
+* Implement the system consists of steps: prepare data, train model, pre-process video, running and experiment.

 ## Getting started
 ### Requirements
 * python  >= 3.6
 * opencv-python >= 3.4.1.15
 * keras >= 2.2.0
-### Running
-* Run ```final.py ``` in folder source
-* Press B to confirm background
-* Give hand and perform your hand in square frame via webcame and then system will show the character you are performing.
 ### Implement
 #### Prepare data
 My friend took the pictures and labeled all of 45240 100x100x3 images by himself.
 And he shares the dataset for this project.
 The dataset for train includes 2 group: images taken by the webcam and images which I augment from them.
 What is about to augment data?
 Data augmentation is another common pre-processing technique involves augmenting the existing data-set with perturbed versions of the existing images.
 Scaling, rotations and other affine transformations are typical.
 This is done to expose the neural network to a wide variety of variations.
 This makes it less likely that the neural network recognizes unwanted characteristics in the data-set.
 In our project, we used rotation, shift, zoom to augment our data.
 The dataset is divided into 26 classes ( 25 letters + 1 empty class).